appium/appium-espresso-driver/README.md

 ## Scripts

-- `appium driver run print-espresso-path` prints the path to the Appium Espresso server root.
+- `appium driver run espresso print-espresso-path` prints the path to the Appium Espresso server root.
 You can modify the gradle file directly if [Espresso Build Config](#espresso-build-config) was not sufficient.
+- `appium driver run espresso build-espresso` builds the espresso server.
+Available environment variables are below:
+  - `SHOW_GRADLE_LOG` configures if the command shows the gradle task logs.
+  - `TEST_APP_PACKAGE` configures the target application to build the espresso server for.
+  - `ESPRESSO_BUILD_CONFIG` is an absolute path to the [Espresso Build Config](#espresso-build-config) as JSON format file.
+    - e.g. `SHOW_GRADLE_LOG=true TEST_APP_PACKAGE=your.test.pkg ESPRESSO_BUILD_CONFIG=/path/to/the/config.json appium driver run build-espresso`

 ## Capabilities